-Amaravathi Stupa, also known as Mahachaitya is one of the chief attractions of Amaravathi.
+Amaravati Stupa, also known as Mahachaitya, is one of the chief attractions of Amaravathi.
 It was initially built during the times of Emperor Ashoka who was a great follower of Lord Buddha and had embraced Buddhism during his later years.
-The work on the Stupa was completed by the year 200 CE, and the carvings on the Stupa depicted the life story of Buddha and his teachings.
-When Amaravathi became the capital of the Satavahana Kings, the Stupa was decorated with limestone reliefs and free standing figures of Buddha were carved on to it.
-However, with the decline of Buddhism the Stupa also got neglected and was found buried by Colonel Colin Mackenzie who visited the site in 1796 CE.
-Once the excavation work started many other sculptures which once formed the constituent parts of the Stupa were also unearthed.
-Today, the Stupa is the only example of an Ashokan pillar to have been found in the whole of south India.
+The work on the stupa was completed by the year 200 CE and the carvings on the stupa depicted the life story of Buddha and his teachings.
+When Amaravathi became the capital of the Satavahana kings, the stupa was decorated with limestone reliefs and freestanding figures of Buddha were carved on to it.
+However, with the decline of Buddhism, the stupa also got neglected and was found buried by Colonel Colin Mackenzie, who visited the site in 1796 CE.
+Once the excavation work started, many other sculptures which once formed the constituent parts of the stupa were also unearthed.
+Today, the stupa is the only example of an Ashokan pillar to have been found in the whole of South India.